top of page

 Work by Zïlon, a stylized face in luminous green on a dark background, evoking the underground clubs and nocturnal performances of the 1980s.
 The luminous intervention reduces the face to a few essential lines, somewhere between apparition and urban signal.

 Photographing these works over the years means building an archive of a Montreal in transformation.
-Street art is by nature ephemeral: walls disappear, works are covered over, erased, replaced.
+Street art is by nature ephemeral: walls disappear, works are covered, erased, replaced.
 But with Zïlon, something persists.
 His visual language has become a lasting imprint in the city's imagination.

 A retrospective of Zïlon's work was presented at the Écomusée du fier monde in 2019.

-Photographing the exhibition dedicated to Zïlon meant first entering a space charged with memory.
-The former Généreux pool, with its double height, its arches and its skylight, imposes an almost sacred presence.
+Photographing the exhibition dedicated to Zïlon meant first of all entering a space charged with memory.
+The former Généreux swimming pool, with its double height, arches and skylight, imposes an almost sacred presence.
 This space, built in the 1920s to provide access to hygiene for the working-class populations of the Centre-Sud, carries a social dimension that resonates deeply with Zïlon's practice.

 Exposition Zïlon et le Montréal underground, vue d'ensemble de la nef de l'Écomusée du fier monde, Montréal, 2019